Thinking of buying Frizzle chickens? Here’s everything you need to know about these unique birds, and the best places to buy them!

 - Frizzle x frizzle = 50% frizzle, 25% normal, 25% frazzle

 While the science isn’t overly complex, good note-taking and controlled breeding are important to ensure all your chicks get the chance to live healthy lives.

 Luckily, the genetic chance of getting a Frazzle isn’t too hard to remember.
 What’s most important is exercising care and caution with your birds, so that the Frizzles you’re looking for are the best quality bird that you can develop.

 What Chicken Breeds Have Frizzles?

 - Plymouth Rocks

 - Japanese Bantams

 Cochin chickens are one of the most popular breeds among beginners because they’re hardy, lay brown eggs consistently, and enjoy human company.

 Both the full-sized cochin and the bantam variety have been known to produce Frizzle variations.
-The standard sized cochins have big and beautiful bodies that can weigh in at about 5 pounds and have an abundance of fancy soft feathers.
+The standard-sized cochins have big and beautiful bodies that can weigh about 5 pounds and have an abundance of fancy soft feathers.